oracle-livelabs/apex/book-club-lab/5-creating-preview-page/creating-book-preview-page.md

     ![Page 4 open in Page Designer with the CSS property group visible in the Page property editor](images/preview-page-css.png " ")

-4. Like we did previously for the Book Details page, you will first need to hide all the book page items so that you can still access the values stored in them but create your own content for the page.
+4. Like you did previously for the Book Details page, you will first need to hide all the book page items so that you can still access the values stored in them but create your own content for the page.
 To do this, you can set the Type of a column to Hidden, which will not display an item on the frontend.

-    * To select all items, click on the first item under the Preview Book region, P4\_ID, and then hold shift and click on the last item, P4\_VOLUMEINFO\_PANELIZATIONSUMMARY\_CONTAINSIMAGEBUBBLES.
+    * To select all items, click on the first item under the Preview Book region, **P4\_ID**, and then hold shift and click on the last item, **P4\_VOLUMEINFO\_PANELIZATIONSUMMARY\_CONTAINSIMAGEBUBBLES**.

     * In the Page Items editing pane, set Type: **Hidden**

     ![Page 4 open in Page Designer with all Preview Book form items selected and their type set to Hidden in the Property Editor](images/hide-items.png " ")

-5. Since we aren't entering details into the form, we don't need the Cancel button that was added by default.
+5. Since the user isn't entering details into the form, you don't need the Cancel button that was added by default.
 Under Close, right click on **Buttons** region under Dialog Footer in the rendering pane and click **Delete**.

     ![Page 4 open in Page Designer with Button region context menu open and Delete selected](images/delete-button-region.png " ")